yanivnizan/knowledge-base/src/documents/ios/profile/Profile_Events.html.md

 ### USER RATING

-The event `EVENT_UP_USER_RATING` will be fired when the page for rating your app is opened.
+The event `EVENT_UP_USER_RATING` will be triggered when the page for rating your app is opened.

 ``` objectivec
 // observe the event: